 Parking is limited.
 Car-pooling and public transportation are recommended.
 Limited parking is available along 23rd Avenue and some in Lot 5 located left of the West entrance.
 Parking in visitor or employee parking may result in a ticket.

 For more parking information please review the WRC Parking Lot Information Map.

 Swimming Pools and Hot Tubs

-Public Health Inspectors work diligently to ensure the recreational waters you use are safe and to prevent the spread of diseases through contact with recreational waters.
-Recreational waters can include the use of beaches, hot tubs, swimming pools, or even sensory deprivation tanks.
+Public Health Inspectors work with pool operators to ensure recreational waters are safe and prevent the spread of disease.
+Recreational waters can include the use of beaches, hot tubs, swimming pools and even sensory deprivation tanks.

-Public Swimming pools are regulated under The Swimming Pool Regulations, 1999 and two different Design and Operational Standards.
+Public Swimming pools are regulated under The Swimming Pool Regulations, 1999 along with Design and Operational Standards.

-The safety and quality of Beach water samples taken in the Regina Qu’Appelle Health Region is assessed using the Guideline for Canadian Recreational Water Quality.
+The safety and quality of beach water samples taken in the Saskatchewan Health Authority for Regina and area are assessed using the Guideline for Canadian Recreational Water Quality.

 Water Security Agency Advisories

-Visit the Water Security Agencie's website for up-to-date information about blue green algae blooms and water quality at Saskatchewan beaches.
+Visit the Water Security Agency's website for up-to-date information about blue-green algae blooms and water quality at Saskatchewan beaches www.wsask.ca